Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: Introduction

 In his seminal paper \cite{Vog91}, Vogler demonstrated that (strong) fully-concurrent bisimilarity is decidable on finite safe nets.
 His proof is based on an alternative characterization of fully-concurrent bisimulation, called {\em ordered marking bisimulation} (OM bisimulation, for short), which is based on the idea of representing the current global state of the net system as a marking equipped with a pre-ordering on its tokens, that reflects the causal ordering of the transitions that produced the tokens.
 However, the ordered marking idea works well if the marking is a set (as it is the case for safe nets), and so it is not immediate to generalize it to bounded nets, whose markings are, in general, multisets.

-The first contribution of this paper is the definition of an alternative token game semantics for Petri nets which is defined according to the {\em individual token philosophy}, rather than the {\em collective token philosophy}, as it is customary for Petri nets.
-This is obtained by representing each token as a pair $(s, i)$, where $s$ is the name of the place where the token is on, and $i$ is a natural number (an index) assigned to the token in such a way that different tokens on the same place have different indexes.
+The second contribution of this paper is the definition of an alternative token game semantics for Petri nets which is defined according to the {\em individual token philosophy}, rather than the {\em collective token philosophy}, as it is customary for Petri nets.
+Differently from the first, rather complex, definition of this sort, proposed in \cite{vG05}, we achieve this goal by representing each token simply as a pair $(s, i)$, where $s$ is the name of the place where the token is on, and $i$ is a natural number (an index) assigned to the token in such a way that different tokens on the same place have different indexes.
 In this way, a multiset over the set of places (i.e., a marking) is turned into a set of indexed places.
 The main advantage of having turned multisets into sets is that Vogler's ordered marking idea can be used also in this richer context, yielding {\em ordered indexed markings}.

-The second contribution of the paper is to show that (strong) fully-concurrent bisimulation can be equivalently characterized as a suitable bisimulation over ordered indexed markings, called {\em OIM bisimulation}, generalizing the approach by Vogler \cite{Vog91}.
+The third contribution of the paper is to show that (strong) fully-concurrent bisimulation can be equivalently characterized as a suitable bisimulation over ordered indexed markings, called {\em OIM bisimulation}, generalizing the approach by Vogler \cite{Vog91}.
 An OIM bisimulation is formed by a set of triples, each composed of two ordered indexed markings and a relation between these two ordered indexed markings that respects the pre-orders.
-The decidability of (strong) fully-concurrent bisimilarity on finite bounded nets follows by observing that the reachable indexed markings are finitely many, so the ordered indexed markings of interest are finitely many as well, so that there can only be finitely many candidate relations (which are all finite) to be OIM-bisimulations.
+The decidability of (strong) fully-concurrent bisimilarity on finite bounded nets follows by observing that the reachable indexed markings are finitely many, so the ordered indexed markings of interest are finitely many as well, so that there can only be finitely many candidate relations (which are all finite) to be OIM bisimulations.

-The third contribution of the paper is to show that our generalization of Vogler's proof technique can be adapted to prove the decidability on bounded finite nets also of another truly concurrent behavioral equivalence, namely {\em causal-net bisimilarity} \cite{Gor20a}.
+The fourth contribution of the paper is to show that our generalization of Vogler's proof technique can be adapted to prove the decidability on bounded finite nets also of {\em i-causal-net bisimilarity}.
+This result is obtained by showing that it can be equivalently characterized as a suitable bisimulation over ordered indexed markings, called {\em OIMC bisimulation}, which is a variant of OIM bisimulation with similar finiteness properties.